 For example, the story that Patrick banished the snakes seems to have been invented in the 12th century by a Northumbrian monk named Jocelyn, who the wife of the Anglo-Norman John De Courcy brought to her husband’s court in Downpatrick.
 The Graeco-Roman writer Solinus had already recorded the fact that Ireland was snake-free a good two hundred years before St. Patrick was born.

 These stories tell us little of the actual person, but a great deal about the thinking of those who invented them and the culture from whence they came.
 A culture in which it was believed magic could be done with words and gestures, where animals obeyed the will of humans and a world populated by spirits and ghosts and where the Devil was fully expected to make a personal appearance.
-When collections of these myths and legends acquire the proclaimed sanctity of holy writ the stories become no more believable and no less magical then when they were invented and written down in the fist place and yet many people believe they do.
+When collections of these myths and legends acquire the proclaimed sanctity of holy writ the stories become no more believable and no less magical than when they were invented and written down in the first place and yet many people believe they do.

 I wonder what the resulting religion would have been had the stories of St Patrick and his magical powers ever gained the status of holy writ like the legends about Jesus did, instead of remaining attached to the religion and the culture which spawned them.